Skip to content

 REWORD The description or PR-derived metadata was edited

-REWIND A rewind to a previous commit entry occurred; detail shows (N)
+REWIND A rewind to a previous stitch occurred

-RENAME The ChangeSpec name changed; detail records old -> new
+RENAME The Patch name changed; detail records old -> new

 REBASE The parent relationship changed; detail records old -> new

-New entries use the format [YYMMDD_HHMMSS] in the configured SASE timezone.
+New entries use [YYMMDD_HHMMSS] in the configured SASE timezone.
 The parser also accepts older bare YYMMDD_HHMMSS and [YYYY-MM-DD HH:MM:SS] forms for compatibility.
-TIMESTAMPS are recorded atomically by SASE and are not normally edited by hand.
-Multiple events of the same type may appear.
+TIMESTAMPS is recorded atomically by SASE and is not normally edited by hand.

 DELTAS

-A computed summary of files added, modified, or deleted by this CL relative to its parent.
-The section is maintained automatically by sase from VCS state — it is not edited by hand.
+A computed summary of files added, modified, or deleted by this Patch relative to its parent.
+The section is maintained automatically by SASE from VCS state and is not edited by hand.

 Entry format: